Nervosys/Botnix/pkgs/README.md

     - The first command fetches the botnix-unstable branch.
     - The second command fetches the pull request changes, `PRNUMBER` is the number at the end of the pull request title and `BASEBRANCH` the base branch of the pull request.
     - The third command rebases the pull request changes to the botnix-unstable branch.
-  - The [nixpkgs-review](https://github.com/Mic92/nixpkgs-review) tool can be used to review a pull request content in a single command. `PRNUMBER` should be replaced by the number at the end of the pull request title.
+  - The [botpkgs-review](https://github.com/Mic92/botpkgs-review) tool can be used to review a pull request content in a single command. `PRNUMBER` should be replaced by the number at the end of the pull request title.
 You can also provide the full github pull request url.

     ```ShellSession
-    $ nix-shell -p nixpkgs-review --run "nixpkgs-review pr PRNUMBER"
+    $ nix-shell -p botpkgs-review --run "botpkgs-review pr PRNUMBER"
     ```
 - Run every binary.